uniba-ktr/ThesTeX/README.md

 # ThesTeX

-LaTeX template for bachelor or master thesis
+LaTeX template for bachelor or master thesis.

 ## Setup